PCB To Play Its Part In Reducing Carbon Emission - UrduPoint

 PCB To Play Its Part In Reducing Carbon Emission

-The Pakistan Cricket Board will use its reach to create awareness about the need to reduce carbon emission by joining hands with Minus2Degrees (M2D)

-LAHORE, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2023 ):The Pakistan Cricket Board will use its reach to create awareness about the need to reduce carbon emission by joining hands with Minus2Degrees (M2D).
+LAHORE: (UrduPoint/UrduPoint / Pakistan Point News-April 18th, 2023) The Pakistan Cricket board will use its reach to create awareness about the need to reduce carbon emission by joining hands with Minus2Degrees (M2D).

 As part of its corporate social responsibility, the PCB will promote practices that encourage recycling during cricket events with the aim of achieving net zero carbon emission.